 Kathleen Casford, Creative Overlord at By Ninja

-Tip #4 - Sell vouchers that customers can redeem without a time limit.
+That customers can redeem without a time limit.
 This way, you might lose money in the long run - ~20% compared to normal sales - but you'll keep the business afloat which is the number one priority at the moment.

-Tip #5 - Sell your coffee with accessories online and make guides on how to brew your coffee-store-style coffee at home.
+And make guides on how to brew your coffee-store-style coffee at home.
 This can include a pack of coffee, coffee grinder, and a pour-over.
 Shoot video tutorials on your iPhone or publish some step-by-step guides on your website.
 Make it dead simple so people can follow and make their favorite coffee at home.
 Here, you're not only selling coffee but the rest of your assortment, plus, you create a fun activity that people lack so much when they're locked in their homes.

 Jakub Kliszczak, Marketing Specialist at Channels